When You’re a Caregiver, Sleep Doesn’t Come Easy

 But as you well know, sleep is essential for caregiver health and well-being.

-We found a Fast Company article that describes an old technique used by the U.S. Army to help soldiers fall asleep quickly under difficult or uncomfortable conditions – like on a battlefield.
+We found a Fast Company article that describes an old U.S. Army technique to help soldiers fall asleep quickly under difficult or uncomfortable conditions, such as on a battlefield.

 This technique is reported to work for 96% of the people who tried it for 6 weeks.
-That timeframe is important because this method may not work immediately.
+That timeframe is necessary because this method may not work immediately.

 Michael Grothaus, the article’s writer, tested out the technique for the full 6 weeks and declared it a success.